LewBeavenDev/Higher-or-Lower/README.md

   - I have 4 warnings from the JSHint Validator as shown above.
   - Upon changing the code to correct the issues I lose the ability to have the current card show up.

-- No scroll on mobile landscape view
-  - The ability to have this implemented would improve user experience.

 # Deployment